Robert J. and Nancy D. Carney Institute for Brain Science

 We accept applications in any research area of brain science.
 However, some funding for Carney graduate awards is directed toward specific research areas.
 For consideration for funding from the Daniel Cooper Graduate Student Fellowship Fund, we encourage applications for research related to brain circuitry, neurotransmitters, and neuromodulation in psychiatric illness and human behavior.
 For consideration for funding from the Dr. Achilles Frangistas Fund, we encourage applications for research related to neurodegeneration.
 All applications will be evaluated together; it is NOT necessary to state special consideration for a specific fund.

-Applicant information – The UFunds form will request the applicant’s name and program, and mentor’s name and department.
+Applicant information – The UFunds form will request the applicant’s name, graduate program, mentor’s name and department and whether they have an external source of support, such as a fellowship.

 Project – Upload a 2-page pdf document describing the candidate’s research project (file name should start with applicant's last name).
 This document should be accessible to a general scientific audience.
-Please include title, abstract, project relevance to brain science, specific goals, approach, progress to date, and anticipated progress during the fellowship year.
+Please include title, project relevance to brain science, specific goals, approach, progress to date, and anticipated progress during the fellowship year.
 Any figures or references must be included within the 2-page limit.
+As a general guideline, applicants should allocate roughly 1 page to the full scope of their research project and allocate 1 page to what they specifically plan to do during the 12 months as a Carney Graduate Awardee.

 CV – Upload a 2-page pdf document including publications, abstracts, educational history, and other professional experience (file name should start with applicant's last name).